smknstd/modern-php-cheatsheet/README.md

 // $a = 'foo'
 ```

-You can use the null coalescing assignment operator to do the same:
+Since PHP 7.4, you can use the null coalescing assignment operator to do the same:

 ```php
 $a = null;